 Instructions

-- Prepare the tomatoes: While the eggplant is cooling, slice each cocktail tomato into half, lengthwise (through the "equator" line).
-Using a teaspoon, gently scoop out the tomato seeds and the core out of each tomato half.
-Save the seeds and core to be used in the salad (place on cutting board).
-Place the tomato halves, cut side up, on a plate or serving dish, and set aside.
+- While the eggplant is cooking, slice each tomato in half, lengthwise (through the "equator" line).
+Using a teaspoon, gently scoop out the tomato seeds and the core.
+Save the seeds and core to be used in the salad later.
+Place the tomato halves, cut side up, on a plate or serving dish.

-- Prepare the salad: Dice the tomato cores, drain any excess tomato juice, and transfer them to a mixing bowl.
-Add 1 cup of shredded cheese, the toasted walnuts, and the cooked eggplant.
-Stir in 1 teaspoon of mayonnaise and stir well.
+- Finely chop the tomato cores and transfer them to a mixing bowl.
+Add the shredded cheese, walnuts, and the cooked and cooled eggplant.
+Stir in the mayonnaise and mix well.

-- Stuff the tomato halves: Scoop about 1 heaping teaspoon of the salad and place into the tomato half.
+- Scoop about 1 heaping teaspoon of the salad and place into the tomato half.
 Repeat until all halves are filled with the salad.
 Top with chopped dill, to garnish (optional).

 Notes

-- If toasting walnuts, be very careful not to burn them, they toast fast!
+- You may also toast the walnuts before adding them to the salad.
+If toasting, be very careful not to burn them, they toast fast!

 - 1 teaspoon of mayonnaise is usually plenty, but you can add another teaspoon if you find the salad is too dry.